CDonnerer/xgboost-distribution/README.rst

 ===========

-``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution, which gets fit via `Maximum Likelihood Estimation`_ (see the `documentation`_ for available distributions):
+``XGBDistribution`` follows the `XGBoost scikit-learn API`_, with an additional keyword argument specifying the distribution, fit via `Maximum Likelihood Estimation`_ (see the `documentation`_ for available distributions):

 .. code-block:: python